TSYS-Merchant/TogglTime/README.md

 `mono TogglTime.exe [[workspaceId:int] [projectId:int] [taskId:int] [billable:bool]]`

 **TIP:** Using the above command line arguments, create a simple shell script for each project configuration on your desktop that can launch TogglTime by just double clicking it.
-See [here](http://stackoverflow.com/questions/5125907/how-to-run-a-shell-script-in-os-x-by-double-clicking) for instructions on setting something like that that up.
+See [here](http://stackoverflow.com/questions/5125907/how-to-run-a-shell-script-in-os-x-by-double-clicking) for instructions on setting something like that up.